-- 3. Nomination and Compensation Decisions - 1) When nominating candidates for Directors and selecting Executive Officers, the Board of Directors consults in advance with the Nomination Committee, a majority of which is composed of Independent Outside Directors, and makes decisions with respect for the results of such reports. - In fiscal 2023, the Nomination Committee held three (3) meetings chaired by Outside Director (Audit & Supervisory Committee Member) Takayuki Hayakawa, and it deliberated on matters such as the selection of candidates for Directors (excluding Directors who are Audit & Supervisory Committee Members) and Executive Officers, as well as succession plans. - 2) The maximum amounts of total compensation for Directors (excluding Directors who are Audit & Supervisory Committee Members) and Directors who are Audit & Supervisory Committee Members are determined by resolution of the General Meeting of Shareholders. - When determining the compensation of each Director (excluding Directors who are Audit & Supervisory Committee Members) and Executive Officer, the Board of Directors consults in advance with the Compensation Committee, a majority of which is composed of Independent Outside Directors, and makes decisions with respect for the results of such reports. - In fiscal 2023, the Compensation Committee held three (3) meetings chaired by Outside Director (Audit & Supervisory Committee Member) Shigeharu Nakamura, and it deliberated on matters such as individual compensation for Directors (excluding Directors who are Audit & Supervisory Committee Members) and Executive Officers (basic compensation, performance-linked, and stock benefits).
+- 3. Nomination and Compensation Decisions - 1) When nominating candidates for Directors and selecting Executive Officers, the Board of Directors consults in advance with the Nomination Committee, a majority of which is composed of Independent Outside Directors, and makes decisions with respect for the results of such reports.

+In fiscal 2024, the Nomination Committee held four (4) meetings chaired by Outside Director (Audit & Supervisory Committee Member) Shigeru Ehara, and it deliberated the executive officer system and deliberated on matters such as the selection of candidates for Directors and Executive Officers, as well as succession plans.

+2) The maximum amounts of total compensation for Directors (excluding Directors who are Audit & Supervisory Committee Members) and Directors who are Audit & Supervisory Committee Members are determined by resolution of the General Meeting of Shareholders.

+When determining the compensation of each Director (excluding Directors who are Audit & Supervisory Committee Members) and Executive Officer, the Board of Directors consults in advance with the Compensation Committee, a majority of which is composed of Independent Outside Directors, and makes decisions with respect for the results of such reports.

+In fiscal 2024, the Compensation Committee held three (3) meetings chaired by Outside Director (Audit & Supervisory Committee Member) Shigeharu Nakamura, and it deliberated on matters such as the review of the compensation system and individual compensation (basic compensation, performance-linked bonuses, and stock benefits) for Directors (excluding Directors who are Audit & Supervisory Committee Members) and Executive Officers.